miraisolutions/Covid19/README.md

   - **Global**: Summarizing top 5 countries in the world in each variable.
-  - **Continents**: Summarizing world data per continent (defined according to UN), underneath subtabs with insight within continent:
+  - **Continents**: Summarizing world data per continent (defined according to UN), underneath sub-tabs with insight within continent:
-      - **Europe**: European data split by macroareas with heatmaps per country.
+      - **Europe**: European data split by macro-areas with heatmaps per country.
-      - **Asia**: Asia data split by macroareas with heatmaps per country.
+      - **Asia**: Asia data split by macro-areas with heatmaps per country.
-      - **Africa**: African data split by macroareas with heatmaps per country.
+      - **Africa**: African data split by macro-areas with heatmaps per country.
-      - **Latin America & Carib.**: South and Central American with Caribbean Isles by macroareas with heatmaps per country.
+      - **Latin America & Carib.**: South and Central American with Caribbean Isles by macro-areas with heatmaps per country.
-      - **Northern America**: Northern America (USA and Canada) data split by macroareas with heatmaps per country.
+      - **Northern America**: Northern America (USA and Canada) data split by macro-areas with heatmaps per country.
   - **Country**: Single country report.
       - If available regional graphs and data will be displayed.
   - **Country Comparison**: Comparison report between N countries from